ccardea/osy-site/yoga/pranayama.md

 From that, the covering of [the inner] light falls away.

 By the inner light is meant the spiritual light that represents the *param-atma*, the supreme soul or the soul of the universe, and which is present in all beings as *jiva-atma*, the individual soul. the author is stating that the yogi develops the ability to see this light through *pranayama*.
+This should be understood as a form of meditation practice that is achieved through *pranayama* alone.

 ### Sutra 2.53
 *Dhāraṇāsu ca yogyatā manasaḥ*